UTSA-ICS/galahad/assembler/README.md

 ./rebase-img.sh
 ```

 Now one must create the Cloud-Init ISO file that will configure the Unity base image.
 The file `user-data` contains the details for setting up the image.
 Make changes as you see fit.
 The `meta-data` file currently sets the instance and hostname for the system.
-These are placeholders for what will likely be replaced by more complex management software / scripts in the final architecture.
+These are placeholders for what will likely be replaced by more complex management software / scripts in the final architecture (see AWS CLI link from introduction section).

 Note, there are two users created by default with Cloud-Init: 1) username: `ubuntu`, password: whatever is in the `password:` directive atop the file, and 2) username: `virtue`, password: `virtue`.
 These can be changed, removed, or replaced as necessary.
 Furthermore, it is possible to switch to SSH based authentication (see Cloud-Init references materials).